jhipster/jhipster-devbox/README.md

   - The [Atom](https://atom.io/) text editor is installed
 - Generate your application
   - Run `yo jhipster` and use JHipster normally
+- Configure your database
+  - Run your database from Docker.
+For example, with MySQL use `docker-compose -f src/main/docker/mysql.yml up`
+  - In your application, don't forget to edit your `application-dev.yml` and `application-prod.yml` files so you have the correct connection setup for your database server
 - Use the JHipster tools
   - Running `mvn` will run your JHipster application on port `8080`.
 As this port is forwarded to your host, you can also use `http://localhost:8080` on your host machine
-  - Running `grunt` will launch your AngularJS front-end with BrowserSync on port `3000`: it is also forwarded to your host, so you can also use `http://localhost:3000` on your host machine
+  - Running `gulp` will launch your AngularJS front-end with BrowserSync on port `9000`: it is also forwarded to your host, so you can also use `http://localhost:3000` on your host machine